ngen-brett/gitlab-ce/doc/administration/geo/disaster_recovery/background_verification.md

 ![Project admin page](img/checksum-differences-admin-project-page.png)

-3. Navigate to the project's repository directory on both **primary** and **secondary** nodes.
-For an installation from source the path is usually `/home/git/repositories`.
-For Omnibus installs the path is usually `/var/opt/gitlab/git-data/repositories`.
-Please note that if `git_data_dirs` is customized check the directory layout on your server to be sure.
+1. Navigate to the project's repository directory on both **primary** and **secondary** nodes.
+For an installation from source, the path is usually `/home/git/repositories`.
+For Omnibus installs, the path is usually `/var/opt/gitlab/git-data/repositories`.
+Note that if `git_data_dirs` is customized, check the directory layout on your server to be sure.

 ```sh
 cd /var/opt/gitlab/git-data/repositories